amanchadha/amanchadha/README.md

 💬 My personal mission is to build AI-based solutions that solve a real problem for people around the world.

 👯 I am interested in mentoring, coaching and collaborating with people in the field of AI.
-If you have an idea related to my fields of interest and are interested in getting my thoughts or collaborating, feel free to get in touch!
+If you have an idea related to my areas of interest and are interested in getting my thoughts or collaborating, feel free to shoot me an email!

 ### Bio